 - 1. Configure Telnet Server - 2.
 Telnet to a remote host from the switch.

-Command Explanation

-Global Mode

-telnet-server enable no telnet-server enable Enable the Telnet server function in the switch: the no command disables the Telnet function.
+Command Explanation Global Mode telnet-server enable Enable the Telnet server function in the no telnet-server enable switch: the no command disables the

 1. Configure Telnet Server